 Either way, it is very hard to face the fact that the person who is lifting you up is also hurting you and undermining your self-esteem.
 Hurtful, even if mom is unaware of the hurt she is causing.
 What’s worse, you take this toxicity inside of yourself, and it becomes part of your self-talk.
 It is very hard to face the fact that the person who is lifting you up is also hurting you and undermining your self-esteem.
 Hurtful, even if mom is unaware of the hurt she is causing.

 What will it cost you if you don’t break the spell?
 If you can’t consciously face that your mother is serving up arsenic-laced apples, you will never be able to tell which relationships and life situations are good for you; you will need to repeat those destructive relational patterns in your close intimate relationships.
 You will take one shiny apple after another, ingest the poison therein, and all the while tell yourself this is what you deserve.

 At the unconscious level, you will need to keep yourself in shady situations and tell yourself that you are in sunshine.
 You will convince yourself that the problem is yours.
 The apple tastes good, not bitter, and that the shadows are only in your imagination.
 You are too sensitive, that’s all.

 It can be so very hard to face the truth of your relationship with your mother if this is the case.
 Yet if you don’t, you will be compelled to treat your own daughter the same way and put her under the same spell.

 You must break this spell in order to get free of its grip on your life.
-Step out of the shadows, call a spade a spade and an insult an insult.
+Step out of the shadows, call a spade a spade and an insult.
 Hand back the poison-laced apples along with the backhanded compliments.
 Only then can you claim what is most beautiful about you.
-Heal this one and you will heal so very much in your life.
+Heal this one, and you will heal so very much in your life.